 The final selection is the odd number, the famous Zigeunerweisen by Pablo de Sarasate, one of the staples of the violin repertoire.
-The central-European gypsy atmosphere of this piece contrasts oddy with the authentic voices of Spain heard in the rest of the abum.
-What's most striking here is the absolute clarify and precision of Bryan Cheng's virtuoso fireworks on the cello, since the notes are much farther apart than on a violin and the cellis's hand has to race back and forth twice as quickly along the fingerboard!
+The central-European gypsy atmosphere of this piece contrasts oddly with the authentic violes of Spain heard in the rest of the album.
+What's most striking here is the absolute clarity and precision of Bryan Cheng's virtuoso fireworks on the cello, since the notes are much farther apart than on a violin and the cellist's hand has to race back and forth twice a squickly along the fingerboard!

 Taken as a whole, this new recording presents a distinguished survey of that proud and magnificent Spanish musical renaissance of the early twentieth century.
-Silvie and Bryan Cheng fill every selection with the fire and passion which are so essential to this music.
+Silvie and Bryan Cheng fill every selection with the fire and passion which are as essential to this music.

 Audite's recording team has captured all the precision and energy of the playing with great clarity, set against a nicely resonant backdrop.
-A word of warning though: turn your volume down before you play this recording - it has been transferred at a very high level.
-The album includes detailed and informative programme notes in German, English, and French.
+A word of warning though: turn your volume down before you play the corording - it has been transferred at very high level.
+The abum includes detailed and informative programme notes in German, English, and French.